nandinisharma19/suscell_web_assignment/README.md

 #Languages used: HTML, CSS (for styling and animation).
 Resources: AI for helping in writing the code, pngtree.com,magnific.com - for images that i have used.
 # link address for my work: https://nandinisharma19.github.io/suscell_web_assignment/

+#Question-2
+#1-- For frontend i would use html,css,javascript-leaflet.js,react.js(for making UI more better.Would also use three.js,framer motion for animations to make it look attractive.
+For backend I would use Firebase,python also used for backend.
+#2--the page will first land on IITB campus map , There will be a menu in side to select category(biogas plant, e-waste collection points, etc.).
+Data will be then retrieved from firebase and will be shown on the map with colored markers.
+One can also see all sustainable initiatives together.
+Also the markers will be reactive and when clicked or hovered on will show details like its images,timings of that initiave.
+Data flow will be - firebase--> react(will arrange/filter the data)
+-->leaflet.js(updates the markers on map)--> UI